wangxiaoyunanne/docs/source/hive_scaling.html.md

         Send <u, distance[u]> to host_GPU(u);
 ```

-Assuming on average, each vertex has its distance updated a times, and the
+Assuming on average, each vertex has its distance updated `a` times, and the
-average degree of vertices is d, the computation and the communication costs are:
+average degree of vertices is `d`, the computation and the communication costs are:

 | Parts                 | Comp. cost | Comm. cost    | Comp. to comm. ratio | Scalability | Memory usage |
 |-----------------------|------------|---------------|----------------------|-------------|--------------|
 | Vertex nomination     | aE/p       | aV/p x min(d, p) x 8 bytes | E : 8V x min(d, p) | Okay | |

-The min(d, p) part in the communication cost comes from update aggregation on
+The min(d, p) part in the communication cost comes from update
-each GPU: when a vertex has more than one distance updates, only the smallest
+aggregation on each GPU: when a vertex has more than one distance
-is sent out; for a vertex that has a lot of neighbors and neighboring to all
+update, only the smallest is sent out; a vertex that has a lot of
+neighbors and is connected to all GPUs has its communication cost
-GPUs, its communication cost is capped by p x 8 bytes.
+capped by p x 8 bytes.

-## Scan Statistics
+### Scan Statistics

-Scan statistics is triangle counting (TC) for each vertex plus a simple post
+Scan statistics is essentially triangle counting (TC) for each vertex
-processing step.
-The current Gunrock TC implementation is intersection based:
+plus a simple post-processing step.
+The current Gunrock TC
-for an edge <v, u>, intersecting neighbors[u] and neighbors[v] gives the number
+implementation is intersection-based: for an edge `<v, u>`,
+intersecting `neighbors[u]` and `neighbors[v]` gives the number of
-of triangles including edge <v, u>.
-This neighborhood intersection based
+triangles including `edge <v, u>`.
+This
-algorithm only works, if the neighborhood of end points of all edges need to
+neighborhood-intersection-based algorithm only works if the
+neighborhood of end points of all edges for which we need to count
-count triangles for can reside in the memory of a single GPU.
-For graphs
+triangles can reside in the memory of a single GPU.
+For graphs with
-with low connectivities, such as road networks and meshes, it's still possible
+low connectivities, such as road networks and meshes, it is still
-to partition the graph; for graphs with high connectivity, such as social
+possible to partition the graph; for graphs with high connectivity,
-networks or some web graphs, it's almost impossible to partition the graph, and
+such as social networks or some web graphs, it's almost impossible to
-any sizable partition of the graph may touch a large portion of vertices of
+partition the graph, and any sizable partition of the graph may touch
-the graph.
-As a result, for general graphs, the intersection based algorithm
+a large portion of vertices of the graph.
+As a result, for general
-requires the graph can be duplicated on each GPU.
-Under this condition, the
+graphs, the intersection-based algorithm requires the graph can be
+duplicated on each GPU.
+Under this condition, the multi-GPU
-multi-GPU implementation is trivial: only count triangles for a subset of edges
+implementation is trivial: only count triangles for a subset of edges
 on each GPU, and no communication is involved.

-A more distributed friendly TC algorithm is wedge checking based (
+A more distributed-friendly TC algorithm is wedge-checking-based
-https://e-reports-ext.llnl.gov/pdf/890544.pdf).
-The main idea is this: for each
+(<https://e-reports-ext.llnl.gov/pdf/890544.pdf>).
+The main idea is
-triangle A-B-C, where degree(A) >= degree(B) >= degree(C), both A and
+this: for each triangle A-B-C, where `degree(A) >= degree(B) >=
-B are in C's neighborhood, and A is in B's neighborhood; when testing for
+degree(C)`, both A and B are in C's neighborhood, and A is in B's
-possible triangle D-E-F, with degree(D) >= degree(E) >= degree(F), the wedge
+neighborhood; when testing for possible triangle D-E-F, with
+`degree(D) >= degree(E) >= degree(F)`, the wedge (two edges that share
-(two edges share the same end point) need to be checked is D-E, and the
+the same end point) that needs to be checked is D-E, and the checking
-checking can be simply done by verifying whether D is in E's neighborhood.
+can be simply done by verifying whether D is in E's neighborhood.
 As
-this algorithm is designed for distributed systems, it should be well suited
+this algorithm is designed for distributed systems, it should be
-for multi-GPU system.
-The ordering requirements are imposed to reduce the
+well-suited for multi-GPU system.
+The ordering requirements are
-number of wedge checking and to balance the workload.
-The multi-GPU pseudo code
+imposed to reduce the number of wedge checks and to balance the
-is as following:
+workload.
+The multi-GPU pseudo code is:

 ```
 For each local edge < v, u >:
     If (degree(v) > degree(u)) continue;